 The price tag can seem high on vegan shoes but they really last.
 If you have resolved to try and wear less animal made clothing then these vegan shoes will get you off to a great start.

 A source of clutter my in my home that has long bothered me is the shoe rack inside our door.
-Rather than tucking the shoes neatly inside an available space my kids usually just thrown them into a pile on the top shelf until they spill onto the floor.
+Rather than tucking the shoes neatly inside an available space my kids usually just throw them into a pile on the top shelf until they spill onto the floor.
 The shoe rack was a step up from the basket we used at our old place but that was cluttered and messing looking too.
 I am still looking for a way to hide the shoe clutter but we won’t budge on having that designated space because the shoes come off first thing after entering the house.
 And while it does keep mad searches for shoes to a minimum we do this to keep nasties out of the house.

 When you walk around inside the house with shoes you just wore outside you are likely bringing with you dust, dirt, lawn and garden pesticides (even if you don’t use them yourself), industrial toxins, animal feces, dust mites, and allergens.
 The dust and dirt is reason enough for me to make sure we are all taking off our shoes when entering but the idea of pesticides all over our floor when we already try to minimize this my nixing those products, is kind of scary.
 A report from a few years back called The Door Mat Study also shows us that lead contaminated soil from outside the home is being transported into our homes in the form of lead dust.
 I have also heard that somewhere between 80 and 85% of the dirt in our homes was brought into the home via our shoes and considering what we may have stepped on, that is just gross!